gschmutz/kafka-workshop/05a-working-with-avro-and-springboot/README.md

-# Using Kafka from Spring Boot with Avro & Schema Registry
+# Kafka from Spring Boot with Avro & Schema Registry

 In this workshop we will learn how to use the Spring Kafka abstraction with Avro message serialization from within a Spring Boot application.
 We will implement both a consumer and a producer.
 We are using the same Avro schema of [Workshop 4a: Working with Avro and Java](../04a-working-with-avro-and-java).